coldclimate/omnomfrickinnom/content/blog/2020-03-08-savoury-flaky-pasties.markdown

 ## Do

 * Stick the oven on 180oC
-* Mix all the filling ingrediants and pop them in the microwave for 5 mins until they're softened
+* Mix all the filling ingredients and pop them in the microwave for 5 mins until they're softened
 * Slice the pasty into even squares (in my case this was 6)
 * Press cumin seeds into one half of the squares
 * Pile chorizo into the middle of the others